d-li14/efficientnetv2.pytorch/README.md

+**[NEW!]** Check out our latest work [involution](https://github.com/d-li14/involution) accepted to CVPR'21 that introduces a new neural operator, other than convolution and self-attention.

+---

 # PyTorch implementation of EfficientNet V2

 Reproduction of EfficientNet V2 architecture as described in [EfficientNetV2: Smaller Models and Faster Training](https://arxiv.org/abs/2104.00298) by Mingxing Tan, Quoc V. Le with the [PyTorch](pytorch.org) framework.